MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

 - eCommerce_eCommercePurchases > eCommerce_eCommerceContacts > POS_posPurchases > Customer
 - eCommerce_eCommercePurchases > eCommerce_eCommerceContacts > POS_posPurchases > loyaltyScheme_loyCustomers > Customer

 A relationship path determines which tables you can use when creating rules for measures or segments.
 Choosing the option with the longest relationship path will likely yield fewer results because the matching records need to be part of all tables.
 In this example, a customer has to have purchased goods through e-commerce(eCommerce_eCommercePurchases) at a point of sale(POS_posPurchases) and participate in our loyalty program (loyaltyScheme_loyCustomers).
-When choosing the first option, you'd likely get more results because customers only need to exist in one additional table.
+When choosing the first option, you'd likely get more results because customers only need to exist in one other table.

 ### Direct relationship